ocf/ocfweb/ocfweb/docs/docs/staff/backend/firewall.md

         network-object object host4
         network-object object host6

+* To remove a config option, do the same as adding it, but put `no` before the definition, so for instance to remove a NTP server added with `ntp server 169.229.226.12`, remove it with `no ntp server 169.229.226.12`.

 * To exit config mode or an object declaration: `exit` (may need to be run multiple times to fully exit a config definition).